hboutemy/todo/README.md

 ## Core 3.6
 - [MNG-5951](https://issues.apache.org/jira/browse/MNG-5951) add an option to avoid path addition to inherited URLs
+  - more flexible idea would be to have multiple strategies with a Plexus role and multiple hints: by default, appends artifactId (or project.directory) like currently, another would not add anything (hint id to be found), another hint could work with git specific url rules.
+Interface = `String getInheritedUrl( String parentUrl, MavenProject parent, MavenProject child )`
 - [MNG-4508](https://issues.apache.org/jira/browse/MNG-4508) No way to avoid adding artifactId to site urls

 ## Core future